leaningtech/labs/src/content/docs/cheerpj3/00-faq.md

 ## What is CheerpJ?

-CheerpJ is a solution for converting unmodified Java client applications into browser-based HTML5/JavaScript web applications.
+CheerpJ is a solution for running unmodified Java client applications into browser-based HTML5/JavaScript web applications.
 CheerpJ consists of a full Java runtime environment in JavaScript, and of a on-the-fly compiler for dynamic class generation, to be deployed alongside the application.

 ## What parts of the Java SE runtime are supported?

 The CheerpJ runtime environment is a full Java SE runtime in JavaScript.
-Differently from other technologies which provide a partial re-implementation written manually in JavaScript, we opted to convert the entire OpenJDK Java SE runtime to JavaScript using CheerpJ.
+Differently from other technologies which provide a partial re-implementation written manually in JavaScript, we opted to replace the entire OpenJDK Java SE runtime to JavaScript and WebAssembly.
 The CheerpJ runtime is constituted of both JavaScript files and .jar archives.
 All CheerpJ runtime components are dynamically downloaded on demand by the application to minimise total download size.
 The CheerpJ runtime library is hosted by us on a dedicated CDN-backed domain, and we invite users to link to it in order to take advantage of caching and cross-application resource sharing.

 ## Can I self-host the CheerpJ runtime?

 Please [contact us](https://cheerpj.com/contact/) to discuss self-hosting CheerpJ and its runtime on your infrastructure.

-## Can I use CheerpJ to convert my legacy Java application?
+## Can I use CheerpJ to run my legacy Java application in the browser?
 I have no longer access to the source code.

-Yes, you can convert any Java SE application with CheerpJ without touching the source code.
+Yes, you can run any Java SE application with CheerpJ without touching the source code.
 You only need all the .jar archives of your application.

-## Can I use CheerpJ to convert Java libraries and integrate them in my HTML5 application?
+## Can I use Java libraries and integrate them in my HTML5 application using CheerpJ?

 Yes.
 Java methods can be exposed to JavaScript with an asynchronous interface.
 A synchronous-looking construct is provided to minimise verbosity when multiple methods are invoked.